-Our construction of the bilateral trade quality index at the product level follows Feenstra and Romalis (2014).
-Because product quality is unobserved in the trade data, previous studies usually rely on the 'demand-side' approach to infer quality (e.g., Khandelwal, 2010; Khandelwal et al., 2013).
-With assumptions about the extensive margin of trade (e.g., number of varieties), the demand-side approach indicates that conditional on price, an import with a higher market share should be assigned a higher level of quality.
-To obtain more robust estimates of quality, Feenstra and Romalis (2014) develop a method that combines the demand-side insight with two additional supply-side insights about quality.
+the demand-side approach indicates that, conditional on price, an import with a higher market share should be assigned a higher level of quality.
+To obtain more robust estimates of quality, Feenstra and Romalis (2014a) develop a method that combines the demand-side insight with two additional supply-side insights about quality.
 First, goods of higher quality are related to longer shipping distances.
-Second, higher demand in the destination market allows more low-quality varieties to be exported, so average quality can decrease with bilateral trade.
+As Second, higher demand in the destination market allows more low-quality varieties to be exported, so average quality can decrease with bilateral trade.
 Therefore, the extensive margin of trade is endogenous and consistent with the observed trade patterns.
+The programmes to construct these estimates of quality are from Feenstra and Romalis (2014b).

-Our preferred measure of country-level judicial quality JQ is the 'rule of law' indicator from Kauffmann et al. (2004), which measures a country's efficiency and consistency in judicial procedures and practice, as well as its contract enforcement, during 1997-98.
-Contract intensity $\eta^g$ is from Nunn (2007), measured by the cost share of customised inputs in total
+Our preferred measure of country-level judicial quality JQ is the 'rule of law' indicator from Kauffmann et al. (2004), which measures a country's efficiency and consistency in judicial procedures and practice, as well as its contract enforcement, during 1997-8.
+Contract intensity $\eta^g$ is from Nunn (2007b), measured by the cost share of customised inputs in total inputs for each BEA I-O industry.
+For the analysis of the price and quality of trade, we map $\eta^g$ s to the SITC 4-digit level.